Yanchep

 Yanchep features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 78.2% of all households, including 37.3% couples with children, 25.6% couples without children, and 14.8% single parent families.
-Non-family households account for the remaining 21.8%, with lone person households at 19.8% and group households comprising 1.7%.
+Family households account for 78.2% of all households, consisting of 37.3% couples with children, 25.6% couples without children, and 14.8% single parent families.
+Non-family households make up the remaining 21.8%, with lone person households at 19.8% and group households comprising 1.7%.
 The median household size is 2.8 people, larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households